Toni Martínez: Porto

 On 4 October 2020, Martínez joined Porto on a five-year contract.
 He won his first silverware on 23 December in the 2020 Supertaça Cândido de Oliveira, as a last-minute substitute in a 2–0 win over O Clássico rivals S.L.
 Benfica.

 Martínez scored his first Porto goal on 21 November in a 2–0 cup win at G.D.
 Fabril, opening the score with a bicycle kick; his first league goal was in a 3–0 home win over Moreirense F.C. on 3 January 2021.
 On 14 February, he dropped into the reserve team in Liga Portugal 2 for a 2–1 loss to visitors U.D.
 Oliveirense, in which he scored after five minutes.

 On 15 August 2021, Martínez scored both of Porto's goals in a 2–1 win on his return to Famalicão.
 He was sent off on 11 September in a 1–1 draw at Sporting CP for a foul on Sebastián Coates.
-On 17 February 2022, he scored both goals of a 2–1 home win over S.S.
+On 17 February 2022, Martínez scored both goals of a 2–1 home win over S.S.
 Lazio in the UEFA Europa League last 32; he played more often in the continental tournament as manager Sérgio Conceição prioritised other players for the league.

+Alavés

+On 27 August 2024, Martínez returned to his home country after signing a four-year contract with Deportivo Alavés in the top tier.